jbwittner/bankwiz_frontend/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Requirements
-To work on this project, it is necessary to define two environment variables: `USER_GITHUB_LOGIN` and `USER_GITHUB_KEY`.
+To work on this project, it is necessary to define three environment variables: `USER_GITHUB_LOGIN`, `USER_GITHUB_KEY`, and `SONAR_TOKEN`.

 The `USER_GITHUB_LOGIN` variable should be set with your GitHub login, which is your GitHub username.

 The `USER_GITHUB_KEY` variable should be set with a Personal Access Token that has the required `read:packages` scope.
 This token grants access to GitHub packages.

+The `SONAR_TOKEN` variable should be set with your SonarCloud token.
+This will allow you to push analysis results from your local machine to SonarCloud.

-Make sure to keep the Personal Access Token confidential and avoid sharing it with unauthorized individuals.
-By properly configuring these environment variables, your development environment will be able to securely access GitHub using your credentials.
+Ensure to keep these tokens and your Personal Access Token confidential and avoid sharing them with unauthorized individuals.
+By correctly setting these environment variables, your development environment will be able to securely access GitHub and SonarCloud using your credentials.

+**Important note:** These environment variables need to be set either on the host machine (in case of using DevContainer) or directly on the machine where you develop.

 ## Development environment
 To ensure a controlled development environment, a DevContainer has been provided for the project.
 The DevContainer includes a preconfigured development environment with the necessary tools and dependencies.
 It helps to standardize the development environment across different machines and ensures that all developers have a consistent setup.